Here's How Much Sunscreen You Should Apply

 - Each leg

-The problem is, most people do not follow this rule, and end up applying much less sunscreen.4 Studies have found that people typically use just 0.5mg/cm2, or ¼ of what they should.2,3,5
+Even this rule was hard for people to follow, and most people ended up applying much less sunscreen than this.4 Studies have found that people typically use just 0.5mg/cm2, or ¼ of what they should.2,3,5

 - Face and neck combined